GJDuck/e9patch/doc/e9tool-user-guide.md

 In the example above, the initialization function searches for an environment variable `MAX`, and sets the `max` counter accordingly.

+For dynamically linked binaries, it is also possible to define a finalization function that will be called during normal program exit.
+For example:

+        #include "stdlib.h"

+        void fini(void)
+        {
+            fflush(stdout);
+        }

+The finalization funtion must be named `fini` and takes no arguments.
+Note that the finalization function will not be called if the program exits abnormally, such as a signal (`SIGSEGV`) or if the program calls "fast" exit (`_exit()`).

 ---
 #### <a id="s226">2.2.6 Call Trampoline Dynamic Loading</a>